 You must complete the AICPA’s Professional Ethics course and pass the exam to be eligible for licensing in North Dakota.
 Pass the ethics exam with a score of at least 90 percent.
 It’s a self-study course that can be completed before, during, or after the CPA exam, as long as it’s completed within two years of filing your CPA license application.

 How much is the CPA exam in North Dakota?

 The education criteria must be fulfilled at the time of application or within six months of the test application deadline.
-In addition, you must submit your application, as well as the required exam costs and academic documentation, to the North Dakota State Board.
-You must pay $120.00 for the CPA exam application, as well as $140.00 for accounting credentials such exam grade transfer, reciprocal certification, and substantial equivalency.
-Finally, $150.00 is required for reinstatement.
+In addition, you must submit your application, as well as the required exam costs and academic documentation to the North Dakota State Board.
+You must pay $120.00 for the CPA exam application and the $344.80 per section, with a total of $1,379.20.